Skip to content

 event.tenant

-This property represents the tenant (root organization) under which the authentication request is being processed.
+This property shows the tenant (root organization) that handles the authentication request.

 event.user